Grimes: 2021–present: Alter Ego, collaborations, and Psy Opera

 In August 2022, Grimes was featured on the cover of Vogue Plus China, in which she did an interview and further discussed her upcoming collaboration with The Weeknd.
 She confirmed that the song is called "Sci Fi" and is set for release in mid-2022.
 She also provided more details about her upcoming studio album and EP, stating, "all these projects [will] come together and merge into one project at the end."
-On September 17, she revealed that she has twenty songs for her upcoming album and teased that the album might be divided into two albums.
+On September 17, 2022, she revealed that she has twenty songs for her upcoming album and teased that the album might be divided into two albums.
 She also confirmed that the album was in the process of being mixed.
 In January 2023, Grimes gave an update on her delayed sixth album, Book 1, announcing that her career was a 'side quest' now and that her children, friends and family were her priorities.
-On January 31, was announced that Grimes would feature on Caroline Polachek's song "Fly to You", alongside Dido.
-The song is from Polachek's fourth studio album, Desire, I Want to Turn Into You, which released on February 14.
+On January 31, 2023, it was announced that Grimes would feature on Caroline Polachek's song "Fly to You", alongside Dido.
+The song is from Polachek's fourth studio album, Desire, I Want to Turn Into You, which released on February 14, 2023.

 In April 2023, Grimes invited people to use her voice in AI generated songs, stating that she likes the idea of 'killing copyright'.
-On June 8, Grimes released "Welcome to the Opera", along with Anyma, also known as Matteo Milleri, of the Italian duo Tale of Us.
-On July 28, Grimes released "I Wanna Be Software", with Canadian record producer Illangelo.
-On November 3, Grimes collaborated with Iranian-Dutch singer Sevdaliza on the song "Nothing Lasts Forever".
-In December, it was announced that Grimes would be partnering with the toy Curio company to launch an interactive AI toy named "Grok" that she provided the voice for.
+On June 8, 2023, Grimes released "Welcome to the Opera", along with Anyma, also known as Matteo Milleri, of the Italian duo Tale of Us.
+On July 28, 2023, Grimes released "I Wanna Be Software", with Canadian record producer Illangelo.
+On November 3, 2023, Grimes collaborated with Iranian-Dutch singer Sevdaliza on the song "Nothing Lasts Forever".
+In December 2023, it was announced that Grimes would be partnering with the toy Curio company to launch an interactive AI toy named "Grok" that she provided the voice for.